molmod/yaff/doc/ug_install.rst

 =================

 `MolMod <http://molmod.github.com/molmod/>`_ is a Python library used by most Python programs developed at the CMM.
-It must be installed before YAFF can be used or installed.
+It must be installed before Yaff can be used or installed.
 Installation and download instructions can be found in the `molmod documentation <http://molmod.github.com/molmod/tutorial/install.html>`_.
 The instructions below only work if the MolMod package is installed.